betascribbles/100DaysOfCode/README.md

 ## [Round 2](./round_two)
 - Round 2 started on wednesday 16th December, 2021
-- Saturdays & Sundays are excluded in my commitment in this round.
+- Saturdays & Sundays may be excluded in my commitment in this round.

 <i> I [tweet out](https://twitter.com/betascribbles) my daily progress with the #100DaysOfCode hashtag. </i>